ptranalex/next_watch/infra/tmux/README.md

 - Services take 1-2 minutes to fully start up
 - Frontend hot-reload works automatically
 - API services restart automatically on code changes (via hatch)
+- On startup, the backend window initializes schema automatically:
+  - If `DATABASE_URL` is PostgreSQL (configured in `apps/backend-api/.env` or `.env.local`), it runs `hatch run migrate`
+  - Otherwise it falls back to `hatch run db-init-tables` (SQLite-friendly)
 - Qdrant embeddings and collections persist between sessions
 - Use `Ctrl+B` then `w` for easy window navigation
 - The script is safe to run multiple times